timothymiller/pwa-icon-generator/README.md

-# 🐬 Dockerized TypeScript App Template
+# 🐬 PWA Icon Generator

 TypeScript based stack for testing & production with the following features: